Eleven-plus: Scoring

-Between them, GL and CEM earn an estimated £2.5m annually from setting and marking the 11+ tests.
+Between them, GL (Granada Learning) and CEM (Centre for Evaluation and Monitoring) earn an estimated £2.5m annually from setting and marking the 11+ tests.
 Releasing the raw marks would bring some clarity to the admissions process but attempts to do so have generally been unsuccessful.
 GL have used the fact that they are not covered by Freedom of Information legislation to withhold information made for information relating to the 11+ exams used by Altrincham Grammar School for Boys, who stated, "Our examination provider, GL Assessment Limited (GL) is not subject to the Freedom of Information Act 2000 (FOI) as it is not a public body.“, whilst their main rival CEM successfully argued in court that, "one of the benefits of its 11+ testing is that it is 'tutor proof'” and releasing the raw marks would undermine this unique selling point.

 When a standard score is calculated the results is a negative value for any values below the mean.
 As it would seem very strange to be given a negative score Goldstein and Fogelman (1974) explain, "It is common to 'normalise' the scores by transforming them to give a distribution with a mean of 100 and a standard deviation of 15."
 Thus a normalised SAS of 100 indicates the mean (average) achievement whilst a score of 130 would be two standard deviations above the mean.
 A score achieved by only 2.2% of the population.
 Most, but not all, authorities normalise follow this convention.
 The following table showing the normalisation values used by some for 2017 entry (tests taken in 2016).